nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 managing their personal finances.

 ### Purpose
-This document specified architecture and software design decisions for the application, MindMyMoney.
+This document specifies the architecture and software design decisions for the application, MindMyMoney.
-### Scope
-This describes the software architecture and software design decisions for the implementation of MindMyMoney.
 The intended audience of this document is the developers, designers, and software testers of MindMyMoney.
 ### Acknowledgements
 We would like to thank [AddressBook-3](https://se-education.org/addressbook-level3/) for assisting us in developing MindMyMoney.
-### Using the User Guide
+### Using the Developer Guide
 Along the guide you may encounter several icons.
 These icons will provide several useful information.
 > **💡 Note:**
 >- This tells you that there is additional information that is useful when you are using the application.